ouafcode/alx-higher_level_programming/0x05-python-exceptions/README.md

 - Task5: Write a function that raises a type exception.

 - Task6: Write a function that raises a name exception with a message.

+- Task7: Write a function that prints an integer.